abevol/vscode-local-commet/README.md

 ### Change Log

+## [1.1.1] -2025-07-08
+- ✨ Markdonw optimize the preview position using the tab box style
+- 🔨 fixed the issue where the auto-completion position was incorrect and not displayed when using the @ tag when there were too many lines in markdown
+- 🔨 some other questions

 ## [1.1.0] - 2025-06-29
 - ✨ Added bookmark functionality, use shortcut Ctrl+Alt+K to add bookmarks, use Ctrl+Alt+J to jump to next bookmark position
 - ✨ for unmatched code, the initial snapshot content can also be seen in the markdown editor